FREQUENTLY ASKED QUESTIONS

 While running, Revisions receives updates of all editing activity in real time, and is guaranteed to detect all file changes.

-On each launch after the initial indexing, Revisions detects changes using the /delta endpoint of the Dropbox API.
-By design, this mechanism is guaranteed to detect changes that leave your Dropbox in an altered state, but Dropbox does not guarantee that this mechanism detects compound changes that leave your Dropbox unaltered (the most common such case would be the addition of a file and its subsequent deletion, all while Revisions was not running).
-Many such edits are indeed detected using the current mechanism, but it is not fully guaranteed.
+On each launch after the initial indexing, Revisions detects changes using using an endpoint of the Dropbox API that is designed to guaranteed to detect changes that leave your Dropbox in an altered state.
+Dropbox does not guarantee that this mechanism detects compound changes that leave your Dropbox unaltered (the most common such case would be the addition of a file and its subsequent deletion, all while Revisions was not running).
+Many such edits are indeed detected using the current mechanism, but it is not fully guaranteed (by Dropbox) to detect all such changes.

 One of the signature features of Revisions is that you can obtain a copy of an entire directory (including any subdirectories) at the state it was in at a user-specified point in time.
 To do this, first select the folder you are interested in using the folder selector at the top.
 Make sure that Revisions has finished indexing all files in your Dropbox.
 Then, move the pointer over the small space between any pair of adjacent edit groups, and click on one of the folder action buttons that appears, to download or restore a folder to that particular point in time.